-Standards Social Studies Educational Technology 2.2.1 Understands the production, distribution, and consumption of goods, services, and resources in societies from the past or in the present.
-5.4.1 Analyzes multiple factors, generalizes and 1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry.
-Select appropriate databases and digital resources to organize a project or solve a connects past to present to formulate a thesis in a paper or presentation.
-5.4.2 Creates annotated bibliography or works cited page using an appropriate format.
-(Grade 7) problem.
-1.3.2 Locate and organize information from a variety of sources and media.
-Select appropriate search engines or directories.
-Use basic functions of search engines and databases.
-Catalog and organize resources.
+Standards Social Studies Educational Technology Social Studies 1.2.2 Evaluates the effectiveness of federalism in promoting the common good and protecting individual rights.
+5.2.2 Evaluates the validity, reliability, and credibility of sources when researching an issue or event.
+5.4.1 Evaluates and interprets other points of view on an issue within a paper or presentation.
+5.4.2 Creates strategies to avoid plagiarism and respects intellectual property when developing a paper or presentation.
+(Grades 9/10) 1.3.1 Identify and define authentic problems and significant questions for investigation and plan strategies to guide inquiry.
+Explore possible topics and available information on current issues using databases and digital resources to organize a project or solve a problem.
 1.3.3 Analyze, synthesize, and ethically use information to develop a solution, make informed decisions, and report results.
 Combine information from separate sources to produce, support, and counter arguments.
 Assess the credibility, validity, and potential bias of online resources.
-Understand the issues involved in copyrighted materials.
-Cite sources using bibliographic tools.
+Apply copyright law to correctly excerpt, paraphrase, and publish results to a wider audience. audience.Cite sources using bibliography tools.
 Select relevant sources for a particular purpose or audience.

 The student task shown below is the original prompt from the Social Studies assessment.
-Students will develop a paper or presentation which shows their understanding of social studies content.
-Students will need to collect the following evidence to show knowledge and skills associated with the educational technology standards:
+Students will develop a paper or presentation which shows their understanding of social studies content Students will need to collect the following evidence to show knowledge and skills associated with the educational technology standards: